 We’re seeing more and more coverage on this topic in the media and in published books, to the point that I am increasingly surprised when I talk with parents who just aren’t aware.
 Not that I’m a perfect parent by any stretch, and I can understand parents worrying over their kids’ job prospects following graduation.
-But I continue to believe that the college years are a time for parents to realize that their kids are trying to spread their wings and fly. are showing that too many college grads simply don’t have the needed skills to perform at acceptable levels in their first full-time positions.
+But I continue to believe that the college years are a time for parents to realize that their kids are trying to spread their wings and fly.
+Workplace studies are showing that too many college grads simply don’t have the needed skills to perform at acceptable levels in their first full-time positions.
 I believe this unfortunate truth is explained in part by the fact that parents are doing far too much for their young adults.

 Independence and healthy autonomy are essential for young adults’ career readiness following college.
 Moreover, having these qualities are part of what it looks like for